()

 Katie Burke

-The Fourth Industrial Revolution will create many things that we never thought is possible, such as advanced AI, quantum computing, etc.
+The Fourth Industrial Revolution, the era of connectivity, advanced analytics, automation, and advanced-manufacturing technology is already here, and it will create many things that we never thought is possible, such as advanced AI, quantum computing, etc.

 Remote working will become the default in the future.